 The cast is small but mighty.
 In addition to McGraw, it features Brian J Cook as Mr. Mushnik and Hailey Tweter as Audrey, Seymour’s love interest.
-Though Audrey is sometimes portrayed as ditzy and clueless, Tweter’s take on the character makes her just seem like a sad, tired young woman who has been beaten down by a life spent in the gutter.
-The acting choice makes Audrey’s signature song, “Somewhere That’s Green” much more poignant.
-Andrew Villarreal plays Audrey’s boyfriend, the masochist dentist Orin Scrivello, as well as an assortment of other characters.
-Villarreal’s knack for characterization and comic timing left the audience in stitches, but he also brought the darker sides of the dentist in a way made you feel a bit uncomfortable about laughing earlier.
-Jillian Lawson, Summer Greer and Bachi Dillague are entertaining as the sassy trio of street urchins who act as a Greek chorus, helping to explain the plot while interacting with other characters.
+Though Audrey is sometimes portrayed as ditzy and clueless, Tweter’s take on the character makes her seem like a sad, tired young woman who has been beaten down by a life spent in the gutter.
+The acting choice makes Audrey’s signature song, “Somewhere That’s Green,” much more poignant.
+Andrew Villarreal plays Audrey’s boyfriend, the masochist dentist Orin Scrivello, and an assortment of other characters.
+Villarreal’s knack for characterization and comic timing left the audience in stitches.
+Still, he also brought up the darker sides of the dentist in a way that made you feel a bit uncomfortable about laughing earlier.
+Jillian Lawson, Summer Greer, and Bachi Dillague are entertaining as the sassy trio of street urchins who act as a Greek chorus, helping to explain the plot while interacting with other characters.

-Little Shop of Horrors is a delightfully silly show, and the actors clearly have a lot of fun with their roles.
-With the exception of a few dark scenes of domestic violence, the production is suitable for all ages.
+Little Shop of Horrors is a delightfully silly show, and the actors have a lot of fun with their roles.
+Except for a few dark scenes of domestic violence, the production is suitable for all ages.